 A large and diverse set of HIV-related data provides an evidence-based rational for planning, priority-setting, and resource allocation decisions.
 RWHAP Part B recipients can maximize the amount and diversity of data available by sharing and integrating data across HIV surveillance, HIV prevention, RWHAP, Housing Opportunities for Persons with AIDS (HOPWA), Medicaid and Medicare, other public health programs, and private entities.
-Analyzing data from multiple entities can increase the extent to which different populations are represented within a data set, lead to a more comprehensive understanding of the needs of different populations with HIV and help identify findings that may warrant special attention in Integrated Plans.
+Analyzing data from multiple entities can increase the extent to which people and communities disproportionately impacted by HIV are represented within a data set, lead to a more comprehensive understanding of the needs of different people and communities with HIV, and help identify findings that may warrant special attention in Integrated Plans.